 If you’re used to running in tracksuit trousers and aren’t ready to make the jump to figure-hugging lycra, these breathable, comfortable leggings are the perfect starting point.
 The thick waistband is supportive but gentle, and the organic cotton material is soft, flexible and breathable.
 While they aren’t designed for running far or in bad weather, they are ideal for gentle jogs, runners who dabble in yoga, or anyone taking their first tentative steps on a treadmill.

 Montane Ineo light pants

 A seriously comfortable pair of running trousers at a brilliant price, with the same form-fitting, second-skin feel as some of the highest-end leggings we tried.
 Two generous hip pockets (non-zipper) sit high enough to feel secure for keys and cash/cards, and the large thigh pocket is ideal for a phone – but a little far away if you run with wired headphones plugged in.
 The wicking fabric around the waistband and very lower back is a great innovation – these are two uncomfortable build-up points for sweat – and kept us cool and dry from start to finish.

 2XU women’s MCS run compression tights

 If you’re tempted to try running in compression tights, these technical leggings are a good place to start.
 Zoned compression around larger muscle groups – calves and quads – gives you the psychological boost of extra support even before you run in them regularly.
 They feel very tight to begin with – particularly if you haven’t run in compression tights before – but trust the inbuilt flex to guide your stride.
-Reflective details and a zipped pocket make these good for everyday training.
+Reflective details and a zipped pocket make these good for everyday training too.

 Tide and Seek tropic rave leggings